-Flash sales represents a new online retail format combining the advantages of e-commerce and discount sales channels.
-The flash sales market in China is estimated to grow from RMB8.4 billion in 2011 to RMB104.2 billion in 2015, according to the Frost & Sullivan Report.
+Flash sales represent a new online retail format combining the advantages of e-commerce and discount sales channels.
+The flash sales market in China is estimated to grow from RMB3.0 billion in 2010 to RMB107.4 billion in 2015, according to the Frost & Sullivan Report.
 Unlike leading flash sales models in the U.S. and Europe, the flash sales market in China has quickly expanded beyond selling primarily luxury brands and services.
 China's flash sales market encompasses a broader range of brands and products, appealing to a larger base of consumers.
-According to the Frost & Sullivan Report, the total apparel retail sales in China in 201 were RMB946.5 billion.
-While sales of apparel products comprised of 57.1% of total online flash sales market in China in 2011, they are projected to decrease to represent 43.1% of the total flash sales market in 2015, as other growing product categories such as household goods, cosmetics and other lifestyle products account for a larger portion of the market, according to the Frost & Sullivan Report.
+While sales of apparel products comprised of 59.3% of total online flash sales market in China in 2010, they are projected to decrease to represent 43.1% of the total flash sales market in 2015, as other growing product categories such as household goods, cosmetics and other lifestyle products account for a larger portion of the market, according to the Frost & Sullivan Report.
 We believe that the flash sales market will increase as a percentage of total retail sales in China as merchandising expertise, economies of scale and fulfillment and logistics capabilities of flash sales companies continue to improve.